MicrosoftDocs/visualstudio-docs/docs/ide/developer-community-privacy.md

 1. Add the description and any other information, images, and file attachments needed for your repro.
 Choose the **Submit** button to send this information privately.

    > [!NOTE]
    > There is a 2-GB limit on attached files, and a maximum of 10 files.
-If you need to upload a larger file, you can request an upload URL in your private comment.
+If you need to upload a larger file, you can either submit a new problem report or request an upload URL from a Microsoft employee in a private comment.

 To maintain your privacy and keep sensitive information out of public view, take care to keep all interactions with Microsoft to replies under a visibility-restricted comment.
 Replies to other comments may cause you to accidentally disclose sensitive information.